and the Individual

-A culture cannot be discriminatingly
+A culture cannot be discriminatingly accepted, much less

-unprejudiced way.
-Such persons are not merely born; they must also be made.
+persons are not merely born; they must also be made.
 But how?

-In the field of formal education, what the would-be hole cutter
+In the field of formal education, what the would-be hole

-each culture claims to be the best and truest of all, will find it hard to take too seriously the boastings and dogmatizings
+that each culture claims to be the best and truest of all, will find it hard to take too seriously the boastings and dogmatizings

 of his own tradition.
 Similarly, a man who knows how symbols are related to experience, and who practices the kind of linguistic